huggingface/blog/fhe-endpoints.md

 First, look for the model you want to deploy: We have pre-compiled a [bunch of models](https://huggingface.co/zama-fhe?#models) on Zama's HF page (or you can [find them](https://huggingface.co/models?other=concrete-ml) with tags).
 Let's suppose you have chosen [concrete-ml-encrypted-decisiontree](https://huggingface.co/zama-fhe/concrete-ml-encrypted-decisiontree): As explained in the description, this pre-compiled model allows you to detect spam without looking at the message content in the clear.

-Like any other model available on the Hugging Face platform, select _Deploy_ and then _Inference Endpoint (dedicated)_:
+Like with any other model available on the Hugging Face platform, select _Deploy_ and then _Inference Endpoint (dedicated)_:

 ![Alt text](assets/fhe-endpoints/inference_endpoint.png "Inference Endpoint (dedicated)")